MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Accept: */*
 ```

 Notice something?
 That rat-fuck-excuse-for-a-webserver sent different headers to our WSGI server!
-What the fuck?
-Right?
 I'm sure there is a good reason for this behaviour, but it's not what we want because it breaks some Django functionality.
 We can fix this by using the `proxy_set_header` as follows: